DenisM03/CodeX/README.md

 * Age group
     - All age group prefer "Compact and portable cans" packaging.Next to that     they prefer "Innovative bottle design" packaging.
 * Gender
-    - Male,Female and Non-binary gender people prefer "Compact and portable cans" packaging.
+    - Male, Female and Non-binary gender people prefer "Compact and portable cans" packaging.
-    - "Innovative bottle design" packaging is second option for everyone.
+    - "Innovative bottle design" packaging is the second option for everyone.
 * City
     - All cities prefer "Compact and portable cans" packaging and  "Innovative bottle design" packaging is second option for everyone.

 ![{B6C5935C-5B5D-41E9-B708-39CF353E494D}](https://github.com/user-attachments/assets/44d51a68-e288-4b13-9d45-1f68e33cac98)

-### 17.Is there significant interest in limited-edition packaging?
+### 17. Is there significant interest in limited-edition packaging?

-* 40.23% consumers are not interested in limited-edition packaging.
+* 40.23% of consumers are not interested in limited-edition packaging.
-* 39.46% consumers are interested in limited-edition packaging.
+* 39.46% of consumers are interested in limited-edition packaging.
 * 20.31 consumers are Not Sure in limited-edition packaging.